jekyll-one-org/j1-template/_support/readme_files/J1 Template Repos/README.md

 It is highly recommended to install all project-related Ruby GEMs so-called **userized**.
 The **user install** option of the *RubyGems* CLI **gem** will install all requested Ruby Gems in the **home directory** of a user.
-This prevents to pollute the System Ruby installation by packages only needed by specific users or projects.
+Installing userized prevents polluting the System Ruby Installation by packages only needed by specific users or projects.

-**IMPORTANT**: If you're on *Linux* (Unix) a system-wide installation of Ruby GEMs requires **elevated** user rights (root). *Userized* installations of Ruby packages can be done by all users **without** having elevated user rights.
+**IMPORTANT**: If you're on *Linux* (Unix), a system-wide installation of Ruby GEMs requires **elevated** user rights (root). *Userized* installations of Ruby packages can be done by all users **without** having elevated user rights.

-J1 Template is using the **user install** option internally by default.
+J1 Template uses the **user install** option internally by **default**.
-All depended Ruby GEMs will be installed in the users home directory in folder `.gem`.
+All depended Ruby GEMs are installed in the user's home directory in folder `.gem`.

-Prior to install the J1 Gem, make sure that a `.gem` already exists in your home directory.
+Prior to install the J1 Gem, make sure that a `.gem` folder already exists in your **home** directory.

 On *Windows*, run: